froyocomb/android/README.md

 On the last command, check if `python3.6` is already selected.

-For builds like LRW38, an older kernel is required due to a bug in ART that causes a segmentation fault when trying to make art caches.
-Mainline kernel 3.13.11 is recommended
+For certain builds, an older kernel is required due to a bug in ART that causes a segmentation fault.
+Mainline kernel 3.13.11 is recommended:

 ```
 wget https://kernel.ubuntu.com/mainline/v3.13.11.11-trusty/linux-image-3.13.11-03131111-generic_3.13.11-03131111.201411111336_amd64.deb